Date/Time Reference Guide

 • Timezone Offset: Choose a timezone to calculate the UTC offset from.
 This calculation accounts for any daylight savings that may occur in certain time zones on certain dates.

 • Lat/Long Offset: Specify a location from a latitude and longitude string separated by a comma (,).
-Daylight savings will be included in offset calculation.
+Daylight savings are included in offset calculation.
 E.g. 47.650499,-122.350070 would be America/Los_Angeles and calculate to -08:00 in the winter and -07:00 in the summer.

 • Custom Offset: Define a custom offset in the format of ±HH:mm.
 E.g. Plus eight and a half hours: +08:30